Skip to content

 • CMHC-insurable products

 For investors with clean credit, documented income, and smaller portfolios, A lenders are the clear first choice.
 The rate advantage over B lenders translates to thousands saved annually per property.
+If you are financing standard properties, residential mortgage financing helps you secure the best A lender rates available in the current market.

 B Lenders: The Alternative Path